-You see, given enough time every ecosystem ends up like a forest.
-This is the endpoint of ecological succession; a point where the ecosystem becomes stable or self-perpetuating as a climax community and, without any major disturbances, the forest will endure indefinitely.
+You see, given enough time, most ecosystems end up like a forest.
+This is the endpoint of ecological succession, where the ecosystem becomes stable or self-perpetuating as a climax community.
+Without any significant disturbances, the forest will endure indefinitely.

-You want a carefully designed and maintained ecosystem of useful plants and emulate conditions found in the forest.
+You want a carefully designed and maintained ecosystem of useful plants that emulate conditions found in the forest.

-However, the problem is often that you’ll find yourself starting out with a bare field, a blank canvas and the overall plan can feel a little overwhelming.
+However, the problem is often that you’ll find yourself starting with a bare field, a blank canvas, and the overall plan can feel a little overwhelming.
 Sometimes even reading books such as Edible Forest Gardens can make things harder rather than easier.

 While creating my own food forest, I broke down the plan into smaller, manageable steps.
-I want to make as few mistakes as possible and to be honest, I don’t have time to make them.
+I want to make as few mistakes as possible, and honestly, I don’t have time to make them.

-So today I’ll let you in on my process and I’ll also share additional resources that will help you go from that bare field to a fully-functioning ecosystem inspired by forests.
+So today, I’ll let you in on my process and share additional resources that will help you go from that bare field to a fully-functioning ecosystem inspired by forests.

 Ok, let’s dive in!

-1. What Do You Want From Your Food Forest?
+STEP 1.
+Set a Goal: What Do You Want From Your Food Forest?